 - Laboratory assignments, practicals, and competency evaluations will be given throughout the course at announced times and will determine the Laboratory component grade. - In person Students: Due to time restraints and cost of lab supplies, missed lab periods cannot be made up.
-Simulation, Dry Labs, and Medialab/Medtraining labs will have a set due date.
+Simulation, Dry Labs, and Medialab labs will have a set due date.
 For every day late 10 % will be taken from your final grade.
 There is no exception to this late policy.

-- Distant Students: Simulation, Dry Labs, and Medialab/Medtraining Labs will have a set due date.
+- Distant Students: Simulation, Dry Labs, and Medialab Labs will have a set due date.
 For every day late 10 % will be taken from your final grade.
 There is no exception to this late policy. - Distant Students: For Manual Labs completed at your laboratory.
 Please work with your facility/trainers to complete the mandatory manual labs.
 These will be due 10 days before the end of term.
 If you discover your facility does not have the ability to help you complete a particular manual lab, you are required to notify your instructor so your instructor can either send you the supplies needed or assign you a simulation/dry lab. - For every day late 10 % will be taken from your final grade.
 There is no exception to this late policy. - This being said, early is better, please give the form to your site clinical preceptor in a timely manner.
-If you are having issues with them returning the graded form, please email jenniferkpicher@abtech.edu and she will reach out to the clinical preceptor or facility.
+If you are having issues with them returning the graded form, please email jenniferkpicher@abtech.edu and she will reach out to the clinical preceptor or facility. - There will be a required number of lab hours that will need to be completed in your hospital or doctor office lab.
+No exceptions.
+You will be provided with time sheets to enter your hours, for clinicals you will have a clock in and out system like in person students.